Riya5656/Github_assignment/README.md

 2. Pour a gallon of milk into the bowl.

-   Basically, take the same guidance as above:Don't be messy, but if you are, clean it up!
+   Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

 3. Rub the salmon vigorously with butter.